timspencer/pivproxy/README.md

 ## Building

-The container can be built with `docker build .`
+The container can be built with `make build`.

 You can test it by:
 * Editing `docker-compose.yml` and setting your PIV card user in the list.